uchicago-library/uchicago-library.github.io/docs/dibs.md

   logic in Python governing the behavior of the icons in the listing
 - the Python code embedded in the template can check the filesystem for stuff
+- so we could probably add a conditional branch to this to have it check the filesystem

+### Getting Volume Info

+- this will likely involve a PR to the `pokapi` project
+- in the source for `pokapi`, line 169 of `pokapi/folio.py`, lies the code where the author and title info is pulled out of the JSON response from FOLIO
+- probably all we'd have to do here within `pokapi` is get it to put volume info in the response
+- this can most likely be grabbed from the `enumeration` field in the response from the Okapi API
+- then we need to modify `dibs` at the same time, so that it can grab that info out of the FOLIO response and put it in the table

+### Making Author/Title/Year/Publisher Optional

+- in all likelihood, this is a similar workflow to getting volume info
+- one PR to `pokapi`
+- then another to `dibs`

 # General Reference

 ## What is DIBS?